-At the end of the reporting period, the Group has available unutilised short and long-term bank loan facilities of HK\$2,080,614,000 and HK\$56,808,000 (2014: HK\$1,549,476,000 and HK\$89,292,000) respectively.
+At the end of the reporting period, the Group has available unutilised short and long-term bank loan facilities of HK\$1,805,479,000 and HK\$154,435,000 (2015: HK\$2,080,614,000 and HK\$56,808,000) respectively.

 The following table details the Group's remaining contractual maturity for its non-derivative financial liabilities.
 The table has been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which the Group can be required to pay.
-Specifically, bank loans with a repayment on demand clause are included in the earliest time band regardless of the probability of the banks choosing to exercise their rights.
+Specifically, bank borrowings with a repayment on demand clause are included in the earliest time band regardless of the probability of the banks choosing to exercise their rights.
 The maturity dates for other non-derivative financial liabilities are based on the agreed repayment dates.
 The table includes both interest and principal cash flows.
 To the extent that interest flows are floating rate, the undiscounted amount is derived from interest rate at the end of the reporting period.